aridjayarecipes/cutesrecipes.web.app/content/post/1860-recipe-of-perfect-carrot-fritters.md

 - " Oil for frying 23 tbsp per batch"
 recipeinstructions:
 - "Combine all ingredients.
 Mix well.
 Leave for five minutes or so."
-- "If it's too runny, add more flour.
-If it's too thick, add a bit of water."
+- "If it&#39;s too runny, add more flour.
+If it&#39;s too thick, add a bit of water."
 - "Heat oil in a pan.
 Scoop batter bit by bit and pan-fry until the color darkens."
 categories:
 - Recipe